fbraza/fbraza.github.io/source/_posts/MLOps-in-action-02.md

     cli()
 ```

-Below is a diagram of the our whole pipeline.
+Below is a diagram of our whole pipeline.

 ![](/images/mlops-in-action-figure-05.png)

 ## Wrap up

 By running just a couple of commands we could process more than 2000 files in some hours instead of days.
 The gain in time and efficiency was huge.
-At each step we enforce good DevOps practices with continous integration and development with containarization and Github Actions.
+At each step we tried to enforce good DevOps practices with continous integration and development using testing, containerization and Github Actions.

 At this step we had another huge challenge to tackle: the training of the model.
 The generated predictions will be used with the labelled data and be ingested by our model for training.
 In the next article I will describe how we did that with Vertex.AI.